Office for Budget Responsibility

-The Office for Budget Responsibility (OBR) is a non-departmental public body funded by the UK Treasury, that the UK government established to provide independent economic forecasts and independent analysis of the public finances.
-It was formally created in May 2010 following the general election (although it had previously been constituted in shadow form by the Conservative party opposition in December 2009) and was placed on a statutory footing by the Budget Responsibility and National Audit Act 2011.
+The Office for Budget Responsibility (OBR) is a non-departmental public body funded by the UK Treasury that provides independent economic forecasts and independent analysis of the public finances.

+It was formally created in May 2010 following the general election by the Cameron-Clegg coalition government and was placed on a statutory footing in 2011.
 It is one of a growing number of official independent fiscal watchdogs around the world.

-Richard Hughes, former Director of Fiscal Policy at HM Treasury, has been head since October 2020.
+Richard Hughes, former Director of Fiscal Policy at HM Treasury, has been chair since October 2020.

 Functions

-The UK government created the OBR in 2010 with the goal of offering independent and authoritative analysis of the UK's public finances.
-To that end it produces two 5-year-ahead forecasts for the economy and the public finances each year, alongside the Budget and Spring Statements.
+The OBR examines and reports on the sustainability of the public finances and provides analysis and forecasts on the economy at the time of the UK Government's Budget and Spring Statements.

-In its role in providing independent analysis the OBR has four main duties:
+The functions and responsibilities of the OBR are contained within the 2011 Act.
+It has four main duties:

 Forecasts of the economy and public finances

 The OBR produces five-year forecasts for the economy and public finances twice a year.
-The forecasts accompany the Chancellor's Budget Statement and his Spring Statement and they incorporate the impact of any tax and spending measures announced by the Chancellor.
+The forecasts accompany the Chancellor's Budget Statement and Spring Statement and they incorporate the impact of any tax and spending measures announced by the Chancellor.
 Details of the forecasts are set out in the Economic and fiscal outlook (EFO) publications.
 The annual Forecast evaluation report (FER) published each autumn, examines how the EFO forecasts compare to subsequent outturns.
 The OBR has published material describing its approach to forecasting the economy and public finances, and the macroeconomic model it uses.